aantron/ocaml.org/data/planet/ocamlpro/beta-release-of-opam.md

 <h3>Use-case 2: Managing Multiple Repositories</h3>
 <p>Sometimes, you want to let people use a new version of your software
 early.
-Or you are working in a company and expose internal libraries to your coworkers but you don&rsquo;t want them to be available to anybody using OPAM.
+Or you are working in a company and expose internal libraries to your coworkers but you don’t want them to be available to anybody using OPAM.
 How can you do that with OPAM?
-It&rsquo;s easy!
-You can set-up your own repository (see for instance <a href="https://github.com/xen-org/opam-repo-dev/">xen-org</a>&lsquo;s development packages) and add it to your OPAM configuration:</p>
+It’s easy!
+You can set-up your own repository (see for instance <a href="https://github.com/xen-org/opam-repo-dev/">xen-org</a>‘s development packages) and add it to your OPAM configuration:</p>
 <pre><code class="language-shell-session">$ opam repository list # list the repositories available in your config
 $ opam repository add xen-org git://github.com/xen-org/opam-repo-dev.git
 $ opam repository list # new xen-org repository available